- Workforce management

 - Conduct disciplinary or capability procedures for absences

 The choice between these two depends on your operation and workforce.

 Trigger mechanisms to launch reviews could include too many doctor's notes.
-This should alert managers they need to step in and explain company policies.
+This should alert managers they need to step in and explain company resources and policies.
 And, if needed, outline the actions they'll take if absenteeism continues.

 6. Use robust absence management tools

 Spend less time in the employee data and more time with the employee.
 After all, you're working with people trying to find a work/life balance, not robots.

 Absence management tools let managers and online HR software offer data-driven evaluations.
 This provides a better feedback loop vs outlining or reprimanding off-the-cuff.